 • stop bleeding;

-• restore intestinal patency in case of narrowing.
+• restore intestinal permeability in case of narrowing.

-The colonoscope is a soft and easily bendable probe that allows you to delicately move through all the anatomical structures of the intestine without injuring the tissues and without causing pain to the patient.
+A colonoscope is a soft and easily bendable probe that allows you to delicately move through all anatomical structures of the intestine without injuring the tissue or causing pain to the patient.

 An intestinal colonoscopy is performed to confirm the preliminary diagnosis.
 It allows you to accurately determine the location and extent of pathological changes.
 This is especially appropriate for the following conditions and diseases: